 Objective: To understand that living providently means taking care of our immediate needs and providing for the future.

-As we strive to take good care of ourselves and our families, one of our greatest challenges is to find peace in the midst of an uncertain future.
+As we strive to care for ourselves and our families, one of our greatest challenges is to find peace in the midst of an uncertain future.
 We may have the basic necessities of life today, but what about tomorrow?
-The prophets have urged us to live providently—in other words, to live in a way that will allow us to live well not only today, but tomorrow as well.
+The prophets have urged us to live providently—in other words, to live in a way that will provide the necessities of life not only today, but tomorrow as well.

 The wisdom of living providently has been recognized since ancient times.
-Joseph encouraged the Egyptians to store grain during the seven “fat” years against the lean years to come.
-From the ancient Greek storyteller, Aesop, comes a fable about the ant and the grasshopper, which illustrates in a very simple way the principle of provident living.
+Joseph encouraged the Egyptians to store grain during the seven “fat” years against the lean years that would come.
+(See Gen. 41:28–36.)
+From the ancient Greek storyteller Aesop comes a fable about the ant and the grasshopper, which illustrates in a very simple way the principle of provident living.
 In time of plenty, the grasshopper took no thought for what he might need when the winter came.
 But the ant worked busily, preparing and providing for a time when food would not be so plentiful.
 The ant could look to the future with confidence, while the grasshopper—if he thought about the future at all—could only hope for the best.

-The general president of the Relief Society, Sister Barbara W. Winder, has told what it means to live providently: “Provident living means to prudently and frugally use our resources, to make provision for the future as well as to provide wisely for our current needs.”
+Sister Barbara W. Winder, general president of the Relief Society, says that “provident living includes the prudent, frugal use of one’s resources, making provision for the future as well as providing wisely for current needs.”

-Our leaders have given us general guidelines to follow in living providently.
-But we are the ones who must decide how to make them a way of life.
-In one ward, the sisters decided that they would each like to make an emergency preparedness kit.
-Each week in Relief Society, the leaders would show one item that the sisters needed in their kits.
-Many of the sisters finished the kit in time to give this gift of preparation to their families for Christmas
+In one ward, the sisters followed this advice when they put together their emergency preparedness kits.
+Each week in Relief Society, the leaders showed one item that the sisters needed in their kits.
+Many finished their projects in time to give this gift of preparation to their families for Christmas.

-When we live providently, we are also in a better position to help others.
-In the Solo Branch in Indonesia, sisters set aside a spoonful of rice every time they cooked, then gave that rice each week to people in need.
-Even though these Indonesian sisters had an average income of only $140 per year, they were able to bless each other by wise planning.
+In the Solo Branch, in Indonesia, sisters set aside a spoonful of rice each time they cooked, then distributed that rice each week to families in need.
+Even though these Indonesian sisters had an average income of only $140 per year, they accepted the challenge to be self-reliant and to bless each other.

-How well prepared are you?
-Think about the six areas in which we need to prepare.
-Invite the Spirit of the Lord to help plan for your own needs in each of these areas.
-“Living providently today is the very best preparation for tomorrow, for a lifetime of tomorrows, whatever their challenges may be,” says Sister Winder.
+Are you prepared?
+Examine the six areas of provident living and plan for your own needs.
+Invite the Spirit of the Lord to help you creatively fulfill this stewardship.
+“Living providently today is the very best preparation for tomorrow, for a lifetime of tomorrows, whatever the challenges may be,” Sister Winder says.
 “The Lord has promised that ‘if ye are prepared, ye shall not fear.’”
 (D&C 38:30.)

 Suggestions for Visiting Teachers

-1. Discuss why all six areas of preparation are equally important for personal and family well-being.
+Discuss why all six areas of provident living are equally important for personal and family well-being.

-2. Discuss why balanced preparation brings peace of mind?
+Discuss why balanced preparation brings peace of mind.
 Why is peace of mind important for spiritual growth?